davidcarboni/scloud/README.md

 _AWS CDK patterns and NPM packages for assembling serverless infrastructures_

-If you're not massively interested in infrastructure, but want to do it well, without making it your mission in life then scloud could be what you need.
+This repo contains a set of AWS CDK patterns packaged as functions and constructs so you can put serverless architectures together in fewer lines of code.
+The aim is to make it easy to clip together typical infrastructure building blocks that can be reused (and tweaked) across your projects.

 It's bunch of things done well that you can benefit from.
 I use it to store chunks of reference code I use each time I build a new service.

+If you want to do infrastructure well, without making AWS your life's work, then scloud could be what you need.

 ## NPM packages